lazzalazza/org-footnote-assistant/README.md

 ## Usage

-`org-footnote-assistant` is not yet available on ELPA/MELPA, and needs to be checked out directly from git.
+`org-footnote-assistant` is not yet available on ELPA/MELPA, and needs to be checked. out directly from git.

 Installation with `straight.el`: